 Dreambuilder is my attempt to give the player pretty much everything they'll ever want to build with, and all the tools they should ever need to actually get the job done.
 This modpack was, for most of its life, maintained as a subgame based on minetest_game, minus a couple of mods that I don't like, with a number of minor things changed, and a number of extra mods added on.
 Since then, many things have changed, from game content to packaging format.
 Read on!

-This modpack is in use on my Creative server, which also has a few extra mods installed for its specific needs.
+This modpack is in use on my Creative server and on my Survival server, which also has a few extra mods installed for its specific needs.
 It should give you a pretty good idea nonetheless.
 Expect lag, as it's a significantly-developed multiplayer server, after all.

 - Being that this was originally based on an old version of minetest_game, it retains the light-colored user interface theme despite having since been updated, because I don't like feeling like I live in a cave when I open a formspec.